CNMAT/CNMAT-odot/experimental/io/README_odot_io.md

 README_o.io

-ODOT io module design style  guide
+ODOT io module design recommendations

 -- Document or arrange for device to be in correct state -- Ramify messages that are